mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.6/getting-started/mlb-to-edge-lb-migration/index.md

 </html>
 ```

-The EdgeLB Auto Pools labels can not be added to the task:
+The Edge-LB Auto Pools labels cannot be added to the task:

 ```json
 {